 Only 1,200-1,800 remain.
 The Ganges River dolphins take to freshwater rivers.
 These species use ultrasound to feed and have poor vision.
 They are found in the Eastern Himalayas and are some of the oldest species in the world.

 Hector's dolphins are considered the rarest marine dolphins in the world.
-A subspecies of this dolphin, known as the Maui's dolphin, is critically endangered; there is thought to be only 55 remaining.
+A subspecies of this dolphin, known as the Maui's dolphin, is critically endangered; it is believed that only 55 remain.
 They inhabitant New Zealand waters and only 7,000 are said to remain.

 Indus River Dolphin